 Abusers often use the threat of immigration enforcement as a way to maintain power and control and to make victims less likely to seek protection.
 For this reason, it is important for advocates to understand how to: help immigrant survivors become aware of their rights; identify special immigration remedies for victims, including special VAWA provisions around confidentiality; and how to prepare […]

 Chapter of a publication on issues that arise in family court cases involving immigrant crime victims pending publication.
 This chapter discusses VAWA confidentiality protections and their impact in state court proceedings.
 While the emphasis of the article is on family court cases, the discussion is also useful in criminal court cases.
 This article discusses the Hawke, Demaj and Koch cases on VAWA confidentiality.

-The Three Prongs of VAWA Confidentiality Protections for Immigrant Victims of Domestic Violence, Sexual Assault, Human Trafficking and Other U Visa Criminal Activities (March 3, 2017) By: Leslye E. Orloff VAWA confidentiality was designed to enhance protection for immigrant crime victims in several significant ways.
-It allows victims to confidentially file for immigration relief under […]
+The Three Prongs of VAWA Confidentiality and Courthouse Protections for Immigrant Victims of Domestic Violence, Sexual Assault, Human Trafficking and Other U Visa Criminal Activities (March 3, 2017) By: Leslye E. Orloff VAWA confidentiality was designed to enhance protection for immigrant crime victims in several significant ways.
+It allows victims to confidentially file for immigration relief […]